Orson Welles: Mr. Arkadin

-Welles's next turn as director was the film Mr. Arkadin (1955), which was produced by his political mentor from the 1940s, Louis Dolivet.
-It was filmed in France, Germany, Spain and Italy on a very limited budget.
-Based loosely on several episodes of the Harry Lime radio show, it stars Welles as a billionaire who hires a man to delve into the secrets of his past.
-The film stars Robert Arden, who had worked on the Harry Lime series; Welles's third wife, Paola Mori, whose voice was dubbed by actress Billie Whitelaw; and guest stars Akim Tamiroff, Michael Redgrave, Katina Paxinou and Mischa Auer.
-Frustrated by his slow progress in the editing room, producer Dolivet removed Welles from the project and finished the film without him.
+Welles's next turn as director was Mr. Arkadin (1955), which was produced by his political mentor from the 1940s, Louis Dolivet.
+It was filmed in France, Germany, Spain and Italy on a limited budget.
+Based loosely on episodes of the Harry Lime radio show, it stars Welles as a billionaire who hires a man to delve into the secrets of his past.
+The film stars Robert Arden, who had worked on the Lime series; Welles's third wife, Paola Mori, whose voice was dubbed by actress Billie Whitelaw; and guest stars Akim Tamiroff, Michael Redgrave, Katina Paxinou and Mischa Auer.
+Frustrated by his slow progress in the editing room, producer Dolivet removed Welles from the project and finished it without him.
 Eventually, five different versions of the film would be released, two in Spanish and three in English.
 The version that Dolivet completed was retitled Confidential Report.
 In 2005 Stefan Droessler of the Munich Film Museum oversaw a reconstruction of the surviving film elements.